hugoalh-studio/advanced-determine-nodejs/README.md

 ### 🌟 Feature

-- Better and accurate type determine.
+- Better and more accurate type determine.
 - Native support for CommonJS and ECMAScript.

 ## 📄 Documentation